Beyond Roles: How BrightHR Designed a Flexible Permission System for HR

 3. Unsaved Change Guards

 Any UI where users configure multiple connected settings carries the risk of accidental data loss.
-Navigate away mid-edit, hit the back button — the work is gone.
-The system guards against this with a component that intercepts navigation and asks for confirmation when there are pending unsaved changes:
+Navigate away mid-edit, hit the back button, work gone.
+The system guards against this with a hook paired with a modal component.
+The hook watches for navigation attempts (both in-app links and the browser's back/close buttons) and, when unsaved changes exist, shows a modal asking the user to confirm:

 />

-It is a small detail.
-But for an HR admin who has just spent ten minutes carefully configuring permissions for fifteen people, it matters enormously.
+It is a small detail, but for an HR admin who has just spent ten minutes carefully configuring permissions for fifteen people; it matters enormously, it's the difference between a system they trust and one they don't.

 Conclusion

-If there is one thing worth carrying away from all of this: when your users start asking "can I make it so this specific person can only see this specific thing for these specific employees?" — that is not a feature request to push back on.
-That is the product growing , so design for it early.
+If there is one thing worth carrying away from all of this: when your users start asking "can I make it so this specific person can only see this specific thing for these specific employees?", that is not a feature request to push back on, it's the product growing and it is worth designing for it early.

 Registered Office: Bright HR Limited, The Peninsula, Victoria Place, Manchester, M4 4FB.
 Registered in England and Wales No: 9283467.
 Tel: 0844 892 3928.
 I Copyright © 2024 BrightHR